 A trip to Dubrovnik had been a feature on my must-travel list for quite a few years.
 So about a year ago now, when my boyfriend and I finally booked our flights and accommodation, it’s safe to say that I was more than a little excited to finally see what this historic ‘Pearl of the Adriatic’ was all about.

-Now, I must warn you in advance, if you intend on travelling to Dubrovnik at the same time that we did (early April) with the idea of chasing Mediterranean heat, you will be slightly disappointed.
+Now, I must warn you in advance, if you intend on spending a week in Dubrovnik at the same time that we did (early April) with the idea of chasing Mediterranean heat, you will be slightly disappointed.
 Although April is mild, the phrase ‘April Showers’ is accurate.
 If you are looking for a sunbathing and sea swimming holiday, maybe travel a little later in May-September.

 Dubrovnik is visually one of the most beautiful and unique places I have ever seen.
 The Old Town is smaller than you would imagine, comprising of steep stairs and cobbled streets sheltered by magnificent stone buildings.
-Many of you will recognise it from Game of Thrones (guided walking tours of attractions from the programme are available).
-Our apartment was about a 20 minute walk to the Old Town, but it was worth the walk every day.
+Many of you will recognise it from Game of Thrones (guided walking tours of attractions from the programme are a big thing here).
+Our apartment was about a 20-minute walk to the Old Town, but it was worth the walk every day.

-It really is hard to believe that less than 20 years ago, this part of the city was coming under attack and sustained significant damage.
+It really is hard to believe that less than 20 years ago, this part of the city was coming under attack and sustained significant damage due to the war.
 More can be found out about the war that occurred here at a hidden gem of a museum at the top of Mount Srdj.
 This can be accessed by cable car which allows for some stunning views of not just the Old Town, but Dubrovnik as a whole.
-It is also possible to walk up Mount Srdj, which isn’t as traumatic as it sounds.
-As a person of average fitness, it took about an hour from bottom to top in moderate heat.
-Do wear sensible shoes for this as the path is steep and rocky.
+It is also possible to walk up Mount Srdj, which we did on our third day in Dubrovnik.
+Don’t worry, it isn’t as traumatic as it sounds.
+As a person of average fitness, it took about an hour from bottom to top.
+We left quite early so that it wasn’t too warm and would also recommend sensible shoes as the path is quite steep and rocky.

-Walking the City Walls is an absolute must and I’m sure if you have read any travel guides previous to this, you will have plenty of information on the history and wonder that this attraction provides.
+Walking the City Walls is an absolute must for a week in Dubrovnik and I’m sure if you have read any travel guides previous to this, you will have plenty of information on the history and wonder that this attraction provides.
 At this time of year, the walls weren’t too busy, and we chose to start the walk later in the day, but I imagine in peak season it can get very busy very quickly.

 We also took a boat tour to the Elaphiti Islands of Sipan, Lopud and Kolocep.
 These are a set of three inhabited islands not too far from Dubrovnik.
 This is a popular trip that was highly recommended to us.
 We spent a little longer on the boat than I had expected, but apart from beaches and browsing shops, there isn’t much to do on the islands so this was okay.
 The day was worth the money as you got to explore the islands as you wanted.
 We chose to stick to the main roads and beaches as this was easier, but most of the islands had churches and markets to explore too.

 I must also highly recommend a visit to Bar Buza.
-Hidden high up at the back of the Old Town walls, the bar is built into the side of the walls themselves.
+Hidden high up at the back of the Old Town, the bar is built into the side of the walls themselves.
 The view is spectacular and the refreshments are reasonably priced with a good selection of alcoholic and non-alcoholic drinks.
-All the staff are very friendly and attentive, speaking good English.
-The bar does get very busy towards the evening as it is a stunning place to view sunset, so if this is your intention I would recommend getting there early.
+All the staff are very friendly and attentive and spoke really good English.
+The bar does get very busy towards the evening as it is a stunning place to view the sunset, so if this is your intention I would recommend getting there early.